Bank of Cyprus Privacy Statement

 We may modify or amend this privacy statement from time to time.

-We will notify you appropriately when we make changes to this privacy statement and we will amend the revision date at the top of this page.
-We do however encourage you to review this statement periodically so as to be always informed about how we are processing and protecting your personal information.
+We will notify you appropriately when we make changes to this privacy statement and we will amend the revision date at the bottom of this page.
+We do however encourage you to review this statement periodically so as to always be informed about how we are processing and protecting your personal information.

 14. Frequently asked questions